yangzhongke/Zack.EFCore.Batch/README.md

 This library utilizes the EF Core to translate the lambda expression to SQL statement, so it supports nearly all the lambda expressions which EF Core supports.

+The following databases have been tested that they can work well with Zack.EFCore.Batch: MS SQLServer(Microsoft.EntityFrameworkCore.SqlServer), MySQL(Pomelo.EntityFrameworkCore.MySql), PostgreSQL(Npgsql.EntityFrameworkCore.PostgreSQL).
-This library uses EF Core to implement the SQL translation, so that it is not focused exclusively on any specific database.
-It supports all the database which EF Core supports.
-It means that if you are using a database that does not already have an EF Core 5 Provider, the library will not support it either.
+In theory, as long as a database has its EF Core 5 Provider , the database can be supported by this library.
+In another words, if you are using a database that does not already have an EF Core 5 Provider, the library will not support it either.

 [Report of this library](https://www.reddit.com/r/dotnetcore/comments/k1esra/how_to_batch_delete_or_update_in_entity_framework/)